Netcracker/KubeMarine/documentation/Installation.md

 **Note**: Some of the packages are impossible to be detected in the system, therefore such packages remain unchanged.
 The same rule is applied if two different package versions are detected on different nodes.
-See also `cache_versions` option in [associations](#associations) section.
+Also, see the `cache_versions` option in the [associations](#associations) section.

-**Note**: After some time is passed, the detected packages versions might disappear from the repository.
+**Note**: After some time is passed, the detected package versions might disappear from the repository.
-Direct using of the `cluster_finalized.yaml` file in procedures like `install` or `add_node` might be impossible due to this reason and would require manual intervention.
+Direct using of the `cluster_finalized.yaml` file in procedures like `install` or `add_node` might be impossible due to this reason, and would require a manual intervention.

 The same applies to the VRRP interfaces.
 For example, the following origin configuration without interfaces: